python-microscopy/python-microscopy/doc/Installation.rst

-To make this whole process of finding and installing dependencies a little less painful, I've put together a ``.deb`` file which depends on the modules available available through the Ubuntu/Debian package manager.
-This should work with modern versions of Ubuntu/Debian to give you the bulk of the dependencies.

-There's also now lists of required and recommended modules that can be used with ``pip`` to pull any remaining dependencies.
+To make this whole process of finding and installing dependencies a little less painful, I've put together lists of required and recommended modules that can be used with ``pip`` to pull any remaining dependencies.
 Thus one would execute::

  pip install -r recommended-modules.txt